This post was updated 5/13/2020

-Technology has made the hiring process much more streamlined, providing an improved experience for both interviewer and job seeker alike.
-While interview scheduling tools can help take the back-and-forth struggle out of hiring, other software such as a platform for conducting video interviews has also helped to alleviate hiring headaches.
+Technology has made the hiring process much more streamlined, providing an improved experience for both interviewer and job seeker.
+While interview scheduling tools can help take the back-and-forth struggle out of hiring, video interview software alleviates numerous other hiring headaches.

-Video interviews are becoming increasingly popular among businesses of various sizes.
-They are especially useful during the initial stages of screening candidates, saving valuable time and resources and streamlining the hiring process.
-Here is a look at the reasons you should be using video interviews:
+Video interviews have gained popularity over the years with businesses of various sizes because hiring pros, like yourself, have witnessed the benefits.
+They are especially useful during the initial stages of screening candidates, saving valuable time and resources, and streamlining the hiring process.
+Of course, every company and hiring department has its own unique needs.

-When you’re trying to bring 20 candidates in for face-to-face interviews, you can end up going back and forth via email for days, or even weeks, trying to find a time that’s convenient for everyone.
+When you’re trying to bring 20 candidates in for face-to-face interviews, you can end up going back and forth via email for days or even weeks, trying to find a convenient time for everyone.
 The scheduling arrangement becomes like a Tetris puzzle.

 Then you’re trying to juggle all of the conversations and get the proper personnel to sit in on the interviews.

-Video interviews relieve much of the headache associated with this aspect of the hiring process, as it allows the candidate to answer questions when it’s convenient for them.
-Then the hiring manager and their team can watch these responses when it’s conducive to their schedule.
+One-way video interviews, especially, relieve much of the headache associated with this aspect of the hiring process, as it allows candidates to answer questions when it’s convenient for them.
+Once they’ve responded, hiring managers and their team review the responses when it’s conducive to each of their schedules.

-If these two schedules never sync up, it doesn’t matter.
-The hiring manager is able to get a good sense of what this individual is all about.
-From there, they can opt to bring the person in for a face-to-face conversation if their video interview responses warrant further discussion.
+If schedules never sync up, it doesn’t matter.
+Collaboration is made easy because anyone on your team can leave notes regarding the interview and rate candidates.
+From there, they can schedule a live video interview or bring the person in for a face-to-face conversation if their video interview responses warrant further discussion.
 A greater number of candidates can be screened in less time, so more valuable time can be spent with the most qualified candidates before hiring.

-After implementing video interviews into their hiring process, managers can take a look at their top performers and see if their video responses had anything in common.
+After implementing this technology and completing a hiring process, managers look at their top performers to more easily determine what they had in common.

 What did they talk about when they gave their replies to similar questions?
-What was their body language like?
+How was their body language?
 Where did they choose to record their interview?

-Being able to look back at particularly successful employees and compare that to the video screens of prospective candidates is a valuable and far more efficient performance tracking resource than old notes, compiled from the perspectives of many hiring personnel.
+Looking back at particularly successful employees and comparing them to the video screens of prospective candidates is a valuable and far more efficient performance tracking resource than old notes, compiled from the perspectives of many hiring personnel.

-As much as a hiring manager tries to ask the same questions of each candidate, it can be easy to forget to cover a particular point or to go off track.
+As much as a hiring manager tries to screen candidates by asking the same questions, it can be easy to forget to cover a particular point or to go off track.
 Therefore, each professional gets a different interview experience.
-When it comes time to determine the best fit for the role, it can be challenging to decide because there wasn’t consistency during the interview process.
+When it comes time to determine the best fit for the role, it’s challenging to decide because there wasn’t consistency during the interview process.

-This evens the playing field for all applicants, and it makes it easier for the hiring manager to make a better informed decision when it comes down to the final stages of the process.
+This evens the playing field for all applicants and makes it easier for the hiring manager to make a better-informed decision regarding the final stages of the process.

 An individual might not desperately be seeking a new job, but perhaps they’re open to a new career opportunity — particularly if the benefits, perks, and salary are right.
-However, if they have to drive across town during the work day for a formal interview, they will likely decide it’s too inconvenient and opt not to pursue the opportunity.
+However, if they have to drive across town during the workday for a formal interview, they will likely decide it’s too inconvenient and opts not to pursue the opportunity.

 Suddenly, you have lost a potentially great new hire.